henvic/picel/README.md

 ## Dependencies
 picel uses [webp](https://developers.google.com/speed/webp/) and [ImageMagick](http://www.imagemagick.org/).
 At startup it will warn if it doesn't find the binaries for these processes.
 If you don't have it (or are running old versions) use your operating system package manager system to install the newest versions.

+[libmagic](http://linux.die.net/man/3/libmagic) is also used for discovering the mime type of the source files.

 ## Protocol
 `GET /<backend>/<id><params>.<output>`